sammwaura/PingPong/README.md

 *Used a function countUp to count up to the inputted number while changing the multiples of 3, 5 and 15

+*Included a function to clear the input field after successful submission of a number.

+*